zydou/arti/crates/tor-netdoc/README.md

 `routerdesc`: previously needed to enable support for the "router descriptor" document type.
 This support is now enabled unconditionally.

+`plain-consensus`: previously needed to enable support for the "plain (unflavoured) consensus" document type.
+This support is now enabled unconditionally.

 `build_docs`: enable code to construct the objects representing different network documents, with builder patterns.